 Over the years, other mysterious happenings have been reported at the hotel, including a man sometimes appearing briefly at the foot of a guest’s bed in rooms on the 5th floor, lights flickering throughout the hotel, and even items disappearing immediately after someone sets them down in the ballroom.

-THE US GRANT is one of my favorite downtown San Diego hotels.
+THE US GRANT is one of my favorite downtown San Diego hotels and hotels near San Diego Zoo.
 I love the contemporary art in the rooms that creates a neat mix of old and new.
 It’s walkable also to a lot of fantastic sights and many power meetings occur at The Grant Grill.

 I’ve visited all five of these haunted hotels in San Diego, California, over the years and have stayed overnight in three.
 My stays were lovely and undisturbed by ghosts (to the best of my knowledge).